 Resolution: I desire to sow the seeds of this Word today by making a concrete resolution to live with more peace in the present moment.

-(Crossing Over to a New Life was first published on the blog Reflections of a Lay Catholic)
+(Peace in Knowing the Meaning of Easter was first published on the blog Reflections of a Lay Catholic)

-©2013-2017 Reflections of a Lay Catholic.
+©2013-2022 Reflections of a Lay Catholic.
 Reposting and sharing of material in its full and original content is permitted, provided that full and clear credit is given to the author(s) and Reflections of a Lay Catholic.